 Form swings results in the Premier League as much as any other competition — a team riding a good run is a very different proposition from one that has stumbled into the fixture.
 Treat each pick as a prompt to check recent results rather than a verdict to follow blindly.

 Every Premier League fixture on this page carries a prediction and a link to its own match page, where the selection sits alongside the live score.
-Picks are spread across markets, so you are never funnelled into a single way of backing a game.
+Picks are spread across markets, so you are never funnelled into a single way of reading a game.

 We don’t claim inside knowledge on the Premier League.
 The value here is convenience — every fixture, a pick and a live score in one tidy place — paired with the reminder to do your own homework before staking anything.